rowupper/staticline/README.md

-# Staticline
+# staticline

-Simple CLI tool used by Baseline in static projects.
+Simple CLI tool used by our static projects.

 ## Install